samiran-kawtikwar/GPU-BeFS/README.md

 ### Libraries used

 - OMP (Open Multi-Processing) for multi-threading
-- Gurobi (optional, for getting tight upper bounds)
+- Gurobi (license optional: only needed if using a generated problem instance)
 - NVIDIA CUB (Part of CUDA Toolkit) for parallel algorithms and data structures
 - CUDA cooperative groups (for abstract subworker parallelism)
 - C++ STL (Standard Template Library) for data structures and algorithms